hindu-comm/mail_stream_advaita-l/2016/07/sarvAtma_bhAva_as_ex/03__shrImallalitAlAlitaH.md

 chaitanya is to be worshipped as kuNDalinI for specific result.

-Another thing, the word suShumnA is not necessarily related with kuNDalinI vidyA​.
+Another thing, the word suShumnA is not necessarily related with kuNDalinI vidyA.
 It was used to propound the dream-state too.
 So, why conclude that just mention of suShumnA is enough to prove that kuNDalinI-upAsanA is hinted there and hence is vaidika?